 - ¼ cup bourbon

 - ¼ cup plain Panko breadcrumbs

 - diced green onion, parsley, and or basil to serve (optional)

-Pour the pecans and breadcrumbs into the pot with the bourbon sauce, and stir together.
-Set the mixture in the fridge for 10 minutes, OR the freezer for about 5 minutes, until it's cooled and hardened slightly.
+- Pour the pecans and breadcrumbs into the pot with the bourbon sauce, and stir together.
+Set the mixture in the fridge for 10 minutes, until it's cooled and hardened slightly.

 - Take the salmon out of the fridge, and the pecan mixture out of the fridge or freezer.
 Use a spoon to divide the pecan mixture over the top of the salmon, and smooth it out into an even layer.
 Depending on the size of your salmon, you might end up with extra topping.
 Any extra can be put in an airtight container and refrigerated for a few days, or frozen for a few months.

 - Bake salmon on the center rack for about 9 minutes per inch of thickness.
 Top salmon with fresh herbs if desired, and serve immediately.

 - Make sure you're using Panko breadcrumbs, not regular breadcrumbs.
 Panko breadcrumbs are larger and will crisp up better.

 - If your fish is done cooking but the topping isn't crisp yet, use your oven's broiler for about 2 minutes to crisp up the topping a little.
 (Watch the fish carefully while broiling and be careful not to burn the topping.)